codefellows-seattle-javascript-401d10/lab-11-12-express-api/lab-elizabeth/README.md

 how to install
-how to start the serever
+how to start the server
 document the routes